 5. Always be specific

 Nurses get things done for patients.
 For this reason, don’t expect nursing school admissions officers to be persuaded by general statements.
 You need to show and not just tell.
 When writing about your personal qualities and skills, be sure to provide concrete examples.
 Also, your best examples may not necessarily come from any healthcare experiences you might have had.
-Feel free to draw on any experience as long as you make the clear connection between your experience and the qualities you need to excel as a nurse.
+Feel free to draw on any experience as long as you make a clear connection between your experience and the qualities you need to excel as a nurse.

-6. Ultimately, write about care
+6. Ultimately, write about the care

 At its heart, nursing is about being dedicated to providing care to patients.
 From the first word of your nursing personal statement to the last, let the admissions officers see that you understand what nursing is really about and why you belong in the profession.